amykapernick/blog/site/posts/how-google-runs-my-home.md

 > Hey Google, tell me about my day

-but I have multiple different calendars and it doesn't give information about all of them, just my default calendar (and I have 3 main calendars).
+but I have multiple different calendars and it doesn't give information about all of them, only my default calendar (and I have 3 main calendars).
 Hopefully this is changed soon as it would be really good to get a reminder about what I have on each morning.
 Thankfully it can still give me information about the weather for the day and news headlines so I can get a bit of information from it.

 ## Office